mrmagooey/redux-simple-models/readme.md

 ## Introduction

 `redux-simple-models` is a simple interface for creating, updating, deleting and retrieving data from a redux store.
+It takes care of creating a default set of actions, a standard reducer, and a set of selectors for retrieving data.

 Store data in redux store: